edhowland/vish/Syntax.md

 ## Collections

-Vish has 1 collection type: List
+Vish has 2 collection types: List and objects (dictionary or Hash)

 ### Lists